 a discussion of the criterion that are relevant in determining the compensation to be awarded.

+Hearings on applications.

 Applications for fees and expenses totaling $1,000 or less will be determined after notice and an opportunity for a hearing.
 Notice shall go to all creditors, the U.S. Trustee, and all other parties in interest.
 A hearing will not be held unless a timely objection is filed with the Court.